When the menu is limited to three mains and three sides, the odds are good that the pairings may be peculiar.

-At the sole surviving Sherman's, the name has been sheared in two, and orders are delivered through a spinning security pass-through.
-Ribs, chicken, and pig feet are the mains; spaghetti, potato salad, and cole slaw, the sides.
+In the final years of this last surviving Sherman's — once a mini-chain of five Harlem locations — the name had been sheared in two, and orders were delivered through a spinning security pass-through.
+Ribs, chicken, and pig feet were the mains; spaghetti, potato salad, and cole slaw, the sides.

 Sauce was an option that supposedly went with my ribs ($11.75), not my spaghetti, but it was too sugary for either.
-Since Sherman's offers takeout only, the pasta was limp by the time I took a seat at one of the many benches at the Colonel Charles Young Playground, one avenue over at Lenox and 145th.
+Since Sherman's offered takeout only, the pasta was limp by the time I took a seat at one of the many benches at the Colonel Charles Young Playground, one avenue to the east, at Lenox and 145th.
 (That's OK; I ordered spaghetti as a goof.)
-Ribs were good, and plentiful (though difficult to count); I'll reserve further judgment until I lay off the sauce.
+Ribs were good, and plentiful, though difficult to count; I'll reserve further judgment until I lay off the sauce.

 Sherman's Bar B.Q.